javigs82/aws-lambda-books-cqrs/README.md

 # Books CQRS on top of AWS Lambda

-Example of how to deploy an AWS lambda as IaaC , written in terrafom and orchestrated by makefiles to provide more extensibily and reproductivily in terms of ci/cd.
+Serverless example that demostrates how to deploy multiples serverless solutions behind an api gateway, fully IaaC and written in terrafom while being orchestrated by makefiles providing more not only linux friendship but extensible, and reproductible and definitly more reliable, at least in terms of ci/cd.

-The repo aims to define a CQRS on top of AWS Lambdas and API Gateway, containing two services: The command and The query writen in python and delivered in Docker to ECR.
+The repo aims to define a CQRS `fake` implementation on top of AWS Lambdas, API Gateway and [OpenIDConnect](https://openid.net/connect/).

+## Assumptions

+  - CQRS Implementation: The objective of this exercise is oriented to the deployment and its automation so for that **api responses are hardcoded**

+  - AWS Authentication: In order to run this projtec, devops must be properly authneticated in AWS.
+At the time of written, [aws-vault](https://github.com/99designs/aws-vault) could be the solution.
+  `AWS_SESSION_TOKEN` is what your are looking for.

+  - Terraform remote state is out of the scope.
+For this playground, local state is mandatory.
+Please not that infra must be destroyed at the end of the work.

+  - Command and Query functionality is out of the scope.
+One can query and the other one can write.

+  - Authentication: For the purpose of this exercise,`GET` is publica while `POST` involves:
+    - Create an OpenIdConnect provider and replace the var called `jwt_authorizer` in [variables.tf](./variables.tf) with your own provider

+  - Due to a **known limitation** with terraform and api-gateway, *devops engineers* need
+    - run twice `make terraform-apply`
+    - set parallelism=1in terraform commands (TF_PARALLELISM) that actually impacts on performance

-## Requirements
+## Main Requirements

 Following requirements are a must
+ - Read and Write books in the catalog providing customers with the most elegan solutions for any books catalog
- - HTTP Interface
+ - HTTP Interface for both, `comand and query`
  - Separation of concerns: Command and Query Services
  - Use of AWS Lambdas on top of Docker
  - IaaC: All infra as a code
  - Logging: On top of CloudWatch
- - Auth: On top of API Gateway
+ - Auth: On top of API Gateway (JWT Authorizer)
  - Continuous Integration and Delivery: ECR
  - Deployment: One click deployment on top of make commands

-### Assumptions

-AS this repository try to show how to implement things, some points need to be assumed:
+## Dependecies

-  - AWS Authentication: In order to deploy this component, devops must be properly authneticated in AWS.
-At the time of written, [aws-vault](https://github.com/99designs/aws-vault) is the current solution.
+In order to be able to execute commands, following dependencies must be properly installed.

-  - Terraform remote state is out of the scope.
-For this playground, local state is mandatory.
-Please not that infra must be destroyed at the end of the work.
+ - Linux :)
+ - python 3.8
+ - pip
+ - terraform 1.3.6
+  - docker

+## How to use

+### Continuous Integration and Delivery

+In order to run ci/cd, the app is going to be built firstly:

+> make docker-build

+And then delivered

+> make docker-delivery

+### Deployment

+Once the [semantic versioning](https://semver.org/) defined in [version.txt] has been delivered, the deployment part is ready to be rolled out.

+> make terraform init
+> make terraform-deploy

+To destroy the infra, please run:

+> make terraform-destroy

+**Note** that lambdas are being able to be rolled out because `image_uri` points to their `sha256` value.

 ## Architecture

 Following Image describes the architecture implemented in this component.

 ### IaaC